dbeley/tuberank/README.md

 ### Homepage
 - DONE Display curated selection of Channels / Videos based on ratings
+- Add links to Github in footer

+### Search page
+- Add htmx to search page to only updates channel or video parts

 ### Channel detail page
 - DONE Display list of all imported videos + ratings